Notice of Pre-AIA or AIA Status

 Sherrel does not teach that the minute air bubble generation device and the flotation device are individually provided with flow rate valves, and the flow rate of the air bubbles generated from each of the devices is individually adjusted according to a desired flotation time, and regulating over respective flow rates of air bubbles through control using the flow rate valves by controlling the degrees of opening of the flow rate valves.

 Kim teaches a flotation system comprising supplying large bubbles and fine bubbles into flotation vessel (refer abstract).
-A blower (300) connected to air supply pipes to supply air to generate the large bubbles and minute bubbles in tank 100 (refer fig. 2, last paragraph on page 6).
+A blower (300) connected to air supply pipes having valves controlling flow of air to generate the large bubbles and minute bubbles in tank 100 (refer fig. 2, last paragraph on page 6).
 Kim further discloses that a flow rate measuring instrument capable of measuring the flow rate and a valve for controlling the flow rate of the air are provided in the untreated water supply pipe 113, the chemical supply pipe 115, the second air supply pipe 121 and the first discharge pipe 151, a flow meter F is provided to quantify the supply of untreated water, air, chemicals and the like, thereby controlling the phosphorus and nitrogen crystallization reaction precisely (refer last paragraph on page 8).
 Fig. 2 also indicates providing a valve and flowmeter on each of the air supply valves.

 It would have been obvious to one of ordinary skill in the art to modify the method of Sherrel such that the minute air bubble generation device and the flotation device are individually provided with flow rate valves, and the flow rate of the air bubbles generated from each of the devices is individually adjusted, and regulating over respective flow rates of air bubbles through control using the flow rate valves by controlling the degrees of opening of the flow rate valves as taught by Kim for controlling as flow rate.
 Selecting controlling air flow for how long and how much would have been an obvious matter of choice to one of ordinary skill in the art because Kim discloses that the growth rate of the crystal can be adjusted by the air supply amount of the micro-bubble diffuser (refer beginning of page 11).